nightrunner91/nightpack/README.md

 ```
 Of course you can configure loader as you want, but I found this method most usefull and simple.

-And as you can mention, it also uses [SVGO Loader](https://github.com/rpominov/svgo-loader) to optimize SVG icons.
+And as you can mention, both methods uses [SVGO Loader](https://github.com/rpominov/svgo-loader) to optimize SVG icons.
 You can read more about this in [SVGO documentation](https://github.com/svg/svgo#what-it-can-do).

 ### `Favicon generator`